Kassites

-The Kassites (/ˈkæsaɪts/) were a people of the ancient Near East.
-They controlled Babylonia after the fall of the Old Babylonian Empire from c.
+The Kassites (/ˈkæsaɪts/; Neo-Assyrian: 𒂵𒅆𒄿, ka₃-ši-i, kašši) were a people of the ancient Near East, originating from the Zagros Mountains.
+They controlled Babylonia under the Kassite Dynasty after the fall of the Old Babylonian Empire from c.
 1531 BC until c.
 1155 BC (short chronology).

 The Kassites gained control of Babylonia after the Hittite sack of Babylon in 1531 BC, and established a dynasty generally assumed to have been based first in that city, after a hiatus.
 Later rule shifted to the new city of Dur-Kurigalzu.
 By the time of Babylon's fall, the Kassites had already been part of the region for a century and a half, acting sometimes with Babylon's interests and sometimes against.
 There are records of Kassite and Babylonian interactions, in the context of military employment, during the reigns of Babylonian kings Samsu-iluna (1686 to 1648 BC), Abī-ešuh, and Ammī-ditāna.

+The Elamites of the Shutrukid dynasty conquered Babylonia, carrying away the Statue of Marduk, in the 12th century BC, thus ending the Kassite Dynasty.
+In Hellenistic times they were known as the Kossaioi and may have given their name to the modern Khuzestan.

 The origin and classification of the Kassite language, like the Sumerian language and Hurrian language, is uncertain, and, also like the two latter languages, has generated a wide array of speculation over the years, even to the point of linking it to Sanskrit.
 However, like these other languages, it is regarded as a language isolate and is not accepted to be Semitic or Indo-European.
 The Kassite religion is also poorly understood, though the names of some Kassite deities are known.
 The chief gods, titular gods of the kings, were Shuqamuna and Shumaliya, which are distinct from Sumerian, Semitic and Indo-European gods.
 As was typical in the region, there was some cross-pollination with other religions.
 After Babylon came within the Kassite sphere of control its city-god, Marduk, was absorbed into the Kassite pantheon.